 One would suppose, for instance, that those of the Jewish faith would have been aware of the correct timing of these festivals from time immemorial.
 One would also assume that a quick check of the relevant statements from Scriptures should solve any apparent problems.
 Unfortunately, this optimistic view is simply not the case.

-Today, among most of the various Sacred Name groups, there exists a popular observance of the Khag of Passover and Unleavened Bread derived from a new interpretation of the Pharasaic/Hasidic Jewish practice.
+Today, among many of the various groups and individuals that purport to be striving to adhere to the truth of Yahweh, there exists a popular observance of the Khag of Passover and Unleavened Bread derived from a new interpretation of the Pharasaic/Hasidic Jewish practice.

 Few realize that the issues of just how and when to celebrate the Khag of Passover and Unleavened Bread and the Khag of Pentecost have been hotly debated for centuries.
 Indeed, as early as the second century B.C.E. strongly divergent interpretations over exactly what the Scriptures had commanded in this regard were being voiced within the Jewish community.